giry-dev/mangrove-docs/docs/keeper-bots/README.md

 # Keeper Bots 🤖

-Keeper bots are an essential part of the Mangrove ecosystem that ensure a smooth experience for all.
+Keeper bots are an essential part of Mangrove ecosystem that ensure a smooth experience for all.

-There are two types of keeper bots in the Mangrove ecosystem:
+There are two types of keeper bots in Mangrove ecosystem:

 | Keeper bot            | Purpose                                                                                                                              | Operated by  |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------ | ------------ |